 William Landay was an Assistant District Attorney in the 1990s.
 He uses his experience from the days he spent in court.
 In Talks with Google, post the release of his book, he opens up about the real factors that played in the making of his novel.
 The first one is his role as a father who strives to do well for his children.
 He was influenced by the idea of many being complacent with the distance of crimes from one’s own life.
 For instance, when we read about murders and murderers, we see it occurring in a reality that is far removed from ours.
 This complacency, however, shakes up a bit when unexpected crimes in a similar family like yours occur elsewhere.
 As a father and a lawyer, Landay weaves in this factor to ‘Defending Jacob.’

-The one thing Landay claims to be absolutely true is the violent behavior imprint that we carry around in our genes.
-This scientifically known fact of the MAOA chromosome is something he uses in the book.
-He uses the example of the Jeffrey Landrigan case.
+Landay claims that the violent behavior imprint we carry in our genes is absolutely true.
+He uses this scientifically known fact of the MAOA chromosome in the book, using the Jeffrey Landrigan case as an example.

 In this iconic case, where Landrigan grew up as an orphan in foster homes, he was convicted of stabbing his friend with a knife.
 The similarity between this and how Jacob was known to carry around a knife in the series is uncanny.
 More so, as Landrigan continued to kill people both in jail and outside, a shocking revelation came to light.
 His biological father was a murderer serving time in prison.
 This sparked the interest of several studies that soon ensued.
 The supposed ‘killer gene’ invokes a tendency to harm or defend by resorting to violence.
 Though wildly contested, Landay uses this case and its facts as a big impetus in his book.

-The crime drama based on the novel, is hence, a fictitious representation of years of experience, thoughts, and personal beliefs.
-What also makes it strikingly closer to home is the hitting reality of several crimes to which teenagers have been proven guilty.
+The crime drama based on the novel is, hence, a fictitious representation of years of experience, thoughts, and personal beliefs.
+What also makes it strikingly closer to home is the hitting reality of several crimes of which teenagers have been proven guilty.

 Read More: Best Crime Series on Netflix